Error Bounds for Variational Quantum Time Evolution: Simulation Results

-Lastly, the error bounds for the hydrogen Hamiltonian from Eq.~\eqref{eq:hydrogen} are compared the standard and argmin ODE as well as forward Euler and RK54 ODE solvers.
+Lastly, the error bounds for the hydrogen Hamiltonian from Eq.~\eqref{eq:hydrogen} are compared the residual and gradient error ODE as well as forward Euler and RK54 ODE solvers.
+In this case, $f_{\text{res}}$ and $f_{\text{err}}$ are solved using ridge regression, also known as Tikhonov regularization, from SciKit \cite{scikit-learn2011}.
+This method is also used to compute the initial values for the gradient error ODE formulation.
 The results are presented in Fig.~\ref{fig:hydrogen_varqrte_energy}.
-Notably, the experiment which uses RK54 and the argmin ODE leads to the best results, i.e., the smallest state error as well as error bound.
-In general, one can see that the argmin ODE achieves better errors compared to the standard ODE, the error seems to saturate for the former while it keeps increasing with the latter.
+Notably, the experiment which uses RK54 and the gradient error ODE leads to the best results, i.e., the smallest state error as well as error bound.
+In general, one can see that the gradient error ODE achieves better errors compared to the residual ODE, the error seems to saturate for the former while it keeps increasing with the latter.
 Furthermore, RK54 improves the errors, as well as, the error bounds for both ODE definitions while using significantly less time steps.
 We would like to point out that the setting which gives to the smallest error $\epsilon_t$ does not necessarily lead to the smallest discrepancy between $E_t^{\omega}$ and $E_t^*$, as can be seen when comparing the RK54 results.

 To sum this up, the numerical results reveal that the error bounds represent good estimates for the actual errors.
 The experiments indicate further that an adaptive step size ODE solver such as RK54 significantly improves the simulation results while reducing the computational costs.
-Moreover, it was shown that replacing the standard ODE by the argmin ODE has also a a positive influence on the simulation accuracy.
+Moreover, it was shown that replacing the residual ODE by the gradient error ODE has also a a positive influence on the simulation accuracy.
 Lastly, the results reveal that the lack of energy conservation in McLachlan's variational principle can lead to significant energy fluctuations.